 About our sponsor

-With all of us doing some sort of remote schooling this year, we’re happy to find anything that makes learning easier, which is why we’re so thrilled to discover Bamboo Learning.
-They offer fun ways for elementary-aged kids to learn and practice all sorts of subjects, all with Alexa.
+With what we’ve all been through with remote schooling over the past year, we’re happy to find anything that makes learning easier.
+That’s why we’re thrilled to discover Bamboo Learning.
+They offer fun ways for elementary-aged kids to learn and practice all sorts of subjects — all with Alexa.

 With Bamboo English, you’ll get over 60,000 exercises, including 10,000 free ones to get you started, for phonics, spelling, grammar, and vocabulary.
 Need math help?
 Bamboo Math has over a million exercises from number and word problems, to place values and decimals, and pretty much everything in between.
 They’ve also offer dozens of narrated books with questions to help kids practice listening and reading comprehension through Bamboo Books.
 And using Bamboo Luminaries introduces your kids to over 250 historically important people.